lscoppitto/docs-v3/docs/reference/vscode/index.md

 Provisioning is a very important step that must be performed just once, before connecting any device to the Zerynth Device Manager.
 It consists of associating the device physical identity protected by the secure element with the device identity on the Zerynth Device Manager.
 This step guarantees that the physical device is owned only by the Zerynth account that performs the associations.

 Under the hood the physical device is loaded with a provisioning firmware that generates a signature by exploiting the capabilities of the secure element.
-The signature is then sent to the zDeviceManager that, after verifying its authenticity, associates the physical identity with a zDeviceManager device.
+The signature is then sent to the Zerynth Device Manager that, after verifying its authenticity, associates the physical identity with a Zerynth Device Manager device.
 The association is possible if the physical device is not already associated.
 In that case it must be deassociated first.

-Once associated, the device can connect to the zDeviceManager and begin to send data to the corresponding workspace.
+Once associated, the device can connect to the Zerynth Device Manager and begin to send data to the corresponding workspace.

 All the steps above can be performed with a single click on the edit icon of the `Provisioning` in the `Zerynth Control Panel`.
-A popup window will be shown for selecting the zDeviceManager device to associate with the physical one.
+A popup window will be shown for selecting the Zerynth Device Manager device to associate with the physical one.
 If no devices are present in the workspace, one can be created from the VSCode popup.

 <figure>
   <a data-fancybox="gallery" href="img/vscode-provisioning-01.png">